 We regularly monitor compliance with these requirements.
 The Telecommunications Industry Ombudsman publishes quarterly data on its website that ranks the major telcos (and some smaller telcos) in terms of their complaint numbers.
 Communications Compliance also operates to ensure code compliance among industry participants.

-For more detailed information, have a read of the TCP Code, or our Reconnecting the Customer report which details the findings of the public inquiry into the customer service and complaint-handling practices of Australian telco providers.
+For more detailed information, have a read of the TCP Code, the Complaints Standard or our Reconnecting the Customer report which details the findings of the public inquiry into the customer service and complaint-handling practices of Australian telco providers.